-There are trains running to and from Whitby but be aware you might have to make a change or two depending on where you’re coming from.
+Trains are running to and from Whitby but be aware you might have to make a change or two depending on where you’re coming from.

 Getting Around Whitby

-Whitby is a pretty small town and you can easily get to most places walking.
+Whitby is a pretty small town and you can easily get to most Whitby attractions by walking.
 Whitby Abbey is a bit of a climb up but it can be done if you take your time.
-There’s also a great hop on hop off bus that you can see all the major sites from.
+There’s also a great hop-on hop-off bus where you can see all the major sites.

-The buses local guides will take you on a really informative trip around Whitby – you can hop on and off the sightseeing tour as many times as you like – whilst you enjoy magnificent seascapes and experience Whitby’s narrow winding streets as the open-top bus climbs steeply up to the impressive ruins and visitor facilities of Whitby Abbey.
+The bus’s local guides will take you on an informative trip around Whitby – you can hop on and off the sightseeing tour as many times as you like – whilst you enjoy magnificent seascapes and experience Whitby’s narrow winding streets as the open-top bus climbs steeply up to the impressive ruins and visitor facilities of Whitby Abbey.

 Whitby was founded in around 656 when the Christian King of Northumbria founded the first monastery under the abbess Hilda.
 Known as a fishing port in the middle ages as it was home to the earliest English poet Caedmon who lived up in Whitby Abbey which was then known as Streanaeshealth where he looked after the animals for the Abbess Hilda.

-Bram Stoker was visiting from his home in Ireland and was so taken with Whitby Abbey it became the inspiration for his eponymous work Dracula.
+Bram Stoker was visiting from his home in Ireland and was so taken with his visit to Whitby Abbey it became the inspiration for his eponymous work Dracula.

 The novel was shaped by the ruins which included a stone coffin – empty of course – the 199 steps down to the town itself and the Church and graveyard that stands just down from the Abbey.